Marian Cheek Jackson Center for Saving and Making History’s staff with Fusion Youth Radio and Beat Making Lab youth at the Allied Media Conference.

 >> Eligibility Requirements

-An organization must be a 501c3 nonprofit and have a current North Carolina charitable solicitation license
+Applicants must have a current North Carolina charitable solicitation license or statutory exemption.

 The work of the organization must benefit Chapel Hill-Carrboro residents.
 Nonprofits may be located outside of Chapel Hill-Carrboro, as long as the services or programs benefit Chapel Hill-Carrboro individuals or groups.